Chrystalii/CERec/README.md

 (3) You can get the trained sampler and recommender models saved in ./weights/.

+## Step 3
-Step 3. generate counterfactual aspect-level explanations:
+Generate counterfactual aspect-level explanations:
 (0) load_state_dict from the trained sampler and recommender models from step 2 by replacing the paths in line 195 and line 198 of generate_explanation.py

 (1) run: